evan2509/IntensityIndex/README.md

-Fixed graphing issues so full opposition possession time is shown in the graph.
+Fixed graphing issue, now shows total opposition possession time and is accurate for whole duration.
-Graph also changes dynamically with each second of opposition possession elapsed.